Help Me Write A CV: Efficient Resume Checklist

 - Need help strategizing resume content and can’t figure out what is most important?
 Consider consulting top professional resume writing services online.

 - Include the university name, degree name (in full), your major and graduation date.
-If you’re still at school, indicate the anticipated graduation.
+If you’re still at school, indicate the anticipated graduation in your resume.
 If you’ve graduated over 15 years ago, feel free to skip the date.

-- List your educational achievements (i.e. high GPA, Dean’s list).
+- List your educational achievements in resume (i.e. high GPA, Dean’s list).

 - If you are a recent graduate, be more detailed about this section.
 Include relevant coursework, title of your thesis, and attach your Academic Transcript.